tanmayvb/ExoPieSlimmer/README.md

 ```
 Note: this command is not fully tested so please don't use for now.
 We need to make few changes.

+In case you want to use this command, you need to do following things:
+1. Inside the function runbbdm(), you need to this condition `if runInteractive:` into two conditions ` if runInteractive and not runOnTxt:` and ` if runInteractive and runOnTxt: ` for the outfilename .

 #### Submitting Condor Job,

 To submit condor jobs, please follow these steps: